Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

       }
   }

-In this case, we navigate one level up in the key by using the special key :literal:`..`, so we end up in the :literal:`mainJson` object, and then we *can* access the key :literal:`initialEpoch`.
+In this case, we navigate one level up in the key by using the special key :jsonkey:`..`, so we end up in the :literal:`mainJson` object, and then we *can* access the key :jsonkey:`initialEpoch`.
 However, in case it is possible for integrator objects to be defined at different levels in the key tree (i.e. not always immediately under the :literal:`mainJson`), it is better to use an absolute key path:

 .. code-block:: cpp